-As shared by Ek Ong Kaar Kaur Khalsa on the 12th barsi (death anniversary) of Yogi Bhajan, October 6, 2004.
+This was shared by Ek Ong Kaar Kaur Khalsa on October 6, 2016 in honor of the 12th barsi (death anniversary/ remembrance day) of the Siri Singh Sahib Ji leaving the earth.

 At the age of 8, Harbhajan Singh Puri began to study with Sant Hazara Singh.
 By the age of sixteen and a half, he was recognized as a master of Kundalini Yoga, himself.